AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 ```

-In first instance, after look at this C code we can think that "popen" as a dangerous function in C is being called without any kind of precaution.
+In first instance, after look at this C code we can think that "popen" as a dangerous function in C, is being called without any kind of precaution.
 A test using our previous "commandebugger" bash script shows a funny result (more about of commandebugger tool [here](http://www.afolgado.com/2017/06/10/phpcommandiargumenti/)).

 ```bash
 Payload in emailFrom: